-When the by-the-book pilot of the 3rd atomic bomb mission crash lands on a Japanese island and is imprisoned with Allied POWs, he must find a way to stop a disgraced Japanese commander from capturing the bomb...before he’s forced to detonate it himself.
+When the by-the-book pilot of the third atomic bomb mission crash lands on a Japanese island, he's imprisoned with Allied POWs and must find a way to stop a disgraced Japanese commander from capturing the bomb...before he’s forced to detonate it himself.

 "This is an incredibly well written script with strong and three-dimensional characters, a well threaded theme, and action sequences that are both visual and exciting" - Blacklist reader

 "This is a fantastic screenplay with an excellent story and perfectly executed elements tying everything together. " BlueCatScreenplay.com -Archive: 4648.
 Reader # 8055

 "Wonderfully clear and crisp language... fantastic job... a throwback classic World War II film like Bridge on the River Kwai and Stalag 17, with a slightly grittier and more violent edge."
 BlueCatScreenplay.com -Archive: 8058.
 Reader # 8071

 “Likely to attract top international talent.” - Tracking-Board.com